UoA-eResearch/vmhandbook/_doc/drive-vault-and-archive.md

 ### FAQs
 **Why does data in my vault/archive folder still count against my research drive storage allocation?**
 There are two circumstances in which this may happen:
-1. If you have just moved data into the vault or archive folder, you need to wait for that data to be shifted to slower storage overnight - only once that is complete does it cease to count against your storage allocation.
+1. If you have just moved data into the vault or archive folder, you need to wait for that data to be shifted to slower storage.
+Data will begin to be shifted to slower storage 7 days after it has remained unopened in the vault or archive folder.
+Only after the data is successfully shifted will it cease to count against your storage allocation.

 2. If you open a file that is stored in the vault or archive folder, in the background it will be moved onto normal speed storage, and will therefore count against your allocation again.
 After it has not been opened for 7 days it will again be moved onto slower storage.